Articus/DataTransfer/README.md

 ```

 And as you may have guessed there is a special annotation to add validation constraints.
-Any validator registered in validator plugin manager can be used.
+Any validator registered in validator plugin manager can be used (see `Articus\DataTransfer\Validator\ValidatorInterface` for details).
+Library also provides `Articus\DataTransfer\Validator\Factory\Zend` - simple abstract factory to integrate validators from [Zend Validator](https://docs.zendframework.com/zend-validator/).

 ```PHP
 <?php